pingpong-labs/modules/README.md

 7. Update some generator class.
 8. Remove config file.
 9. Adding new `phpunit.xml` file when creating a new module.
+10. Adding new `module.json` file when creating a new module.

 ### Installation
 Open your composer.json file, and add the new required package.